rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 The tutorial has beed tested on Unreal Engine 4.21 and LuaMachine 20181230 starting from the 'Third Person' Blueprint Template.

+Blueprints will be used for the whole tutorial, at the end of the page you will find a C++ implementation too.

 ## Installing the LuaMachine plugin

 Download the latest zip file for your specific Unreal Engine version and operating system from the releases page: (https://github.com/rdeioris/LuaMachine/releases) and unzip it into the Plugins/ directory of your project (create it if it does not exist).